 Coventry Neighbors Incorporated held a public forum on June 14 at their meeting place, the old Unitarian Society at 2728 Lancashire Rd. and reviewed Tommy’s and Rocco’s Market requests that were to go in front of the BZA the following day.
 Rocco’s wanted to open a food market in a rebuilt three bay parking garage behind Coventryard.

-In early evening Wednesday June 15, a group of several dozen people from the neighborhood gathered in front of the Unitarian Society and walked together about 3,000 feet to Cleveland Heights City Hall at 2953 Mayfield Road, now the location of the front entrance of Honda of Cleveland Heights.
+In early evening Wednesday June 15, a group of several dozen people from the neighborhood gathered in front of the Unitarian Society and then “marched” together on the sidewalk about 3,000 feet to Cleveland Heights City Hall at 2953 Mayfield Road, now the location of the front entrance of Honda of Cleveland Heights.
 This stone edifice of the old City Hall entrance is still there, facing Mayfield Road incorporated into the Cleveland Heights Honda automobile dealership building.

 With a crowd of supporters of over 100 filling City Council chambers, out the hall, down the steps, and out onto the sidewalk—Tommy’s proposal overcame opposition from Irving Sacks the owner of Coventry Beverage and Pizza and a new laundromat across Coventry from Tommy’s proposed location.